SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 ### Example

-A general example of a `Dockerfile` is the following; it starts from a base Ubuntu image with a specific version (18.04 in this instance).
-It installs all the dependencies for Python 3.7 and then runs the "tool" (a simple _"Hello World"_ python command).
+A general example of a `Dockerfile` is the following: it starts from a base Ubuntu image with a specific version (18.04 in this instance) and installs all the dependencies for Python 3.7 and then runs the "tool" (a simple _"Hello World"_ python command).

 ```
 FROM ubuntu:18.04